 His work became even more personal when he suffered a life-threatening heart attack in 2014 and was sent to Mississauga Hospital for treatment, a hospital that falls under the Trillium Health Partners (THP) umbrella.
 Feeling inspired and motivated once he recovered, Esa became a Community Ambassador for the Trillium Health Partners Foundation.
 He continued to work tirelessly, but this time to give back to the hospital and staff who saved his life.

-To date, Esa has worked with serval groups and event organizers to help raise over $300,000 to support Trillium Health Partners.
+To date, Esa has worked with several groups and event organizers to help raise over $300,000 to support Trillium Health Partners.

 This is Esa Para’s Real Heart story.